kimh/clojure-by-example/source/index.md

 <br>

-You can use predicate with `condp` for condition.
+You can use a predicate with `condp` for condition.
 In this case `contains?` is the predicate.

 <br>